Redhead murders: Tracy Walker

-On April 3, 1985, the skeletonised partial remains of a young girl were discovered about 200 yards off Big Wheel Gap Road, four miles southwest of Jellico, Tennessee in Campbell County near a strip mine.
+On April 3, 1985, the skeletonized partial remains of a young girl were discovered about 200 yards off Big Wheel Gap Road, four miles southwest of Jellico, Tennessee in Campbell County near a strip mine.
 She was believed to have been dead between one and four years.
 Her age was estimated between 9 and 15.
 She was found by a passerby.

 The cause of death is undetermined, which does not rule out homicide.
 Thirty-two bones, including her skull, were recovered from the scene.
 Her skull was complete enough to permit a facial reconstruction attempt.
 A necklace and bracelet made of plastic buttons were found nearby, as well as a pair of size 5 boots and a few scraps of clothing.
 These items may or may not belong to her.
 Her hair and eye color are unknown.
 Her age range is below the median for the other victims, but the circumstances of her death may connect her to them.

-Other similarities exist between this case and that of Tina Farmer's and survivor Linda Schacke's.
-The knot in the cloth found in a piece of material found tied around the neck of the Campbell County victim was very similar to the knot in a piece of material found tied around Linda Schacke's neck two months following the Campbell County victim.

 Recent forensic analysis of the victim's remains indicated she was not native to the area where she was discovered.
 The tests showed she was likely born in Florida or central Texas and had later lived in the Midwest, Rocky Mountain states, the Southwest, or the Pacific Coast.

 On August 30, 2022, she was identified as 15-year-old Tracy Sue Walker of Lafayette, Indiana.
 The connection was made after Othram Laboratories located a possible family member in the Lafayette area and TBI intelligence analysts located several relatives there, who confirmed they had a relative who disappeared in 1978.
 Tracy's mother had twice reported her as running away from their Eisenhower Court home in Lafayette.
 Tracy was last seen at Tippecanoe Mall with a friend sometime in 1978.
 DNA samples were taken and submitted to CODIS, from which the UNTCHI identified Walker's remains.